Do you feel like you’re an assembly line worker in a course factory, expected to crank out training on demand?

 Be sure to go through the flowchart

-Last year I added a flowchart that can dramatically change how stakeholders view the problem and its solution.
+This flowchart can dramatically change how stakeholders view the problem and its solution.
 The more specifically you apply the flowchart, the better your results.

 For example, don’t say, “So why do you think managers aren’t respecting diversity?”
 Instead, focus on each individual action, for example, “Why aren’t managers disciplining people for making offensive jokes?”